launchdarkly/terraform-provider-launchdarkly/website/docs/d/segment.html.markdown

 - `tags` - Set of tags for the segment.

-- `included` - List of users included in the segment.
+- `included` - List of user keys included in the segment.

-- `excluded` - List of user excluded from the segment.
+- `excluded` - List of user keys excluded from the segment.

 - `rules` - List of nested custom rule blocks to apply to the segment.
 To learn more, read [Nested Rules Blocks](#nested-rules-blocks).

+- `creation_date` - The segment's creation date represented as a UNIX epoch timestamp.

 ### Nested Rules Blocks

 Nested `rules` blocks have the following structure:

-- `weight` - The integer weight of the rule (between 1 and 100000).
+- `weight` - The integer weight of the rule (between 0 and 100000).

 - `bucket_by` - The attribute by which to group users together.